mrkiani98/elasticsearch-k83/README.md

 ## Solution Explanation

 * Making cluster nodes persistent by using StatefulSet object in kubernetes:
-    * Each of the nodes on the cluster should have a unique identity and should not be identical and also they should not be interchanged.
+    * Each of the nodes on the cluster must have a unique identity and should not be identical and also they should not be interchanged.
     * Pods should retain their identities when deployed on a new host
     * By using a persistent volume claim template, each pod can get a unique PVC and volume (As we know, on Deployments in kubernetes, all replicas share the same VPC and volume)
 * Enable data storage volume resiliency by using AWS EBS volumes as the storage provider for the StatefulSet
     * It's not a good idea to use hostpath-based persistent volumes because of the fact that, the pods should be only deployed on one host.
 And so we need a storage provider and as the current environment is AWS EKS, we can use the default storage class which is based on EBS volumes (gp2).
-* Using headless service for service discovery inside the cluster to initilaize and also automatically adding and removing nodes:
+* Using headless service for service discovery inside the cluster to initialize and also automatically adding and removing nodes:
     * I set up elasticsearch cluster in bare metal environments and I already know that we should connect all of the nodes in the cluster and all of them should know each other.
 Headless service in kubernetes, can return the list of all the related pods and then the component which was calling the headless service endpoint would decide what to do with the returned list of pods and ips.
     * I've got the idea of using headless service for elasticseach cluster by reading the following [article](https://faun.pub/https-medium-com-thakur-vaibhav23-ha-es-k8s-7e655c1b7b61) (I just used the idea related to the service discovery from this article).
 * Enabled zero-downtime deployment by using a startup probe for the pods.
 The startup probe would check the base URL of each node's endpoint to check if it's running or not (It would take a little bit for every node to join or rejoin the cluster in case of a new change in the cluster)